heimlich1024/OD_CopyPasteExternal/README.md

 # Why ?

-Because quite frankly nothing thats this easy exists.
+Because quite frankly nothing this easy exists.
 And if you are like me working in environments using multiple applications, this becomes extremely beneficial.
 I opensourced it, in the hope, that there are other people willing to contribute, in applications that I have either a) not touched, or b) have not as much experience in to make this even better than it already is.
 So if you are willing to contribute, please get in touch with me.